 The homeowners hired a local plumber to replace all the polybutylene pipe in the home with CPVC pipe.
 (Check with your local Building Dept. for CPVC approval for hot and cold water plumbing.
 The Building Code may require metal water heater connections.)
 The cost to remove all the polybutylene plumbing and install CPVC pipe was $2,600.00 plus another $1,000.00 for the drywall contractor.
 The plumbing repairs required one week for this 2 story, 4 bedroom, 2.5 bath home.
 The plumber planned the work so the homeowners had water at the end of each day.

-Replacing the polybutylene plumbing is a messy and difficult effort because the pipes are sealed inside the walls and ceilings.
+Replacing the polybutylene plumbing is a messy and difficult effort because the pipes are concealed inside the walls and ceilings.
 The plumber started by cutting away large sections of drywall with a utility knife to expose the plumbing and remove the damaged areas:

 Cutting away the drywall ceiling to expose the leaking pipes: